DracoY-code/DracoTube/README.md

 # DracoTube
 DracoTube is a terminal application created using Google's YouTube Data API && third-party Pytube package.

+Things script can do if setup properly:
+* Search YouTube video
+* Open video on your browser
+* Download the video from YouTube
 >Note: You're welcome to modify and use the source code under the license agreement.
 Reviews are welcome.

 ## Setup